 We received your Form 14039 or similar statement for your identity theft claim.
 If you're due a refund, we'll issue it when we finish processing your case.
 We'll contact you if we need additional time or information.

 What you need to do

 - Continue to file your federal income tax returns as required by law.

 - Review the information at Identity Theft and Your Tax Records.

-- Review Publication 4535, Identity Theft Prevention and Victim Assistance.
+- Review Publication 5027, Identity Theft Information for Taxpayers (PDF).

 Answers to common questions

-A. The Identity Protection Specialized Unit can assist you with questions regarding identity theft related to your account.
-You can call them at 1-800-908-4490.
-The number can also be found on your notice.
-For all other tax account related questions, contact the IRS help desk at 1-800-829-1040.
+The Identity Protection Specialized Unit can assist you with questions regarding identity theft related to your account.
+You can call them at 800-908-4490.
+You can also find the number on your notice.
+For all other tax account related questions, contact the IRS help desk at 800-829-1040.

 Where can I find more information on preventing identity theft?

 - Review the information provided on the following websites: